clux/modul8/Readme.md

     └──┬app::determine
        └───shared::cool

-The shared code is independent of the application and can be reused on the server.
+The shared code is independent of the application and **can be reused on the server**.

 Compilation can also be performed via the command line interface by typing